matiasbn/luckyseven-project-1/README.md

 To properly run the tests, is necessary some considerations:

 1. Exagerate the block gas limit and Ether fund for the accounts.
-This is because the tests have several storages due to avoid waiting for the Lucky7Numbers and the Tickets.
+This is because the tests have several storages due to avoid waiting for the Lucky7Numbers and the Tickets by inserting them with .
 This two actions are tested when is proper to, but not in every test.
 ```
 ganache-cli -d -l 40000000 -e 10000
 ```